There are plenty of online photography classes. And taking one for beginners is one of the best ways to skyrocket your photography skills in no time.

 Professionals often use the techniques in The Photo eBook.
 They are not simplified.
 For this reason, it’s perfectly suitable for beginners and advanced photographers alike.

 Its other great selling point is its low price tag.
-While it’s not a video course, I still consider $39 to be a very good deal for such an awesome package of knowledge.
+While it’s not a video course, I still consider it to be a very good deal for such an awesome package of knowledge.

 Photography 101 is a beginner course that promises to teach you how to take control of all the manual settings on your DSLR camera.